Best Practices for Writing Clean JavaScript Code

 “Clean code reads like well-written prose.” – Robert C. Martin

-In conclusion, proper naming of variables and functions greatly contributes to the cleanliness of your JavaScript code.
+To wrap it up, proper naming of variables and functions greatly contributes to the cleanliness of your JavaScript code.
 Descriptive, consistent, and conventional naming makes your code self-documenting and reduces the need for additional comments.
 It also ensures that your code is easier to read, understand, and maintain in the long run.

 Effective Use of Comments